 Special educators are exceptional teachers and co-teachers, working with students in a variety of settings from inclusion classrooms to more self-contained environments.
 They have a deep understanding of students with disabilities and a repertoire of effective instructional strategies that can help students with disabilities achieve their maximum potential.
 They mentor other teachers, manage teams, coach paraprofessionals and work closely with parents.

-The two-year Special Education for Teachers concentration in the Language, Literacy and Specialized Instruction master's degree program is designed for currently licensed teachers.
+The two-year Special Education for Teachers concentration in the Literacy and Specialized Instruction master's degree program is designed for currently licensed teachers.
 It prepares candidates to foster students' academic, social and emotional learning and enables them to be leaders in addressing current mandates such as Response to Intervention (RTI).
 It is designed for those who want to be excellent teachers, strong collaborators and advocates for students with disabilities.

 Graduates may work as special education teachers in urban and suburban, public and private schools.
 Private practice and private learning centers provide other career options.
 A critical shortage of special education teachers makes job opportunities plentiful.